munawira/munawira.github.io/README.md

-# munawira.github.io
+# Munawira Kotyad
-My prefessional page where I will be uploading projects and research progress.
+My professional page where I will be uploading projects and research progress.